sholloway/test_dependencies/README.md

 ## Use
 The application is run by passing it two CSV files.
 On contains the output of querying the MetadataComponentDependency Salesforce object.
 The other, the list of files to find associated tests for.
+The application writes to STDOUT the list of tests to run.
+If the algorithm identifies Apex classes that are not in the dependency file (perhaps because they don't exist in the target org) then they are listed in STDOUT.

 ```shell
 python -m test_dependencies \